burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 template <parameter list>
 concept name = constraints;
 ```
-Next, to express the actual syntactical requirements of a **concept** you should use require expression.
+To express the actual syntactical requirements of a **concept** you can use *requires* expression.
+In that context *requires* specifies a constant expression on template parameters that evaluate a requirement (since C++20).
 ```cpp
 requires { requirements }
 requires (parameter list) { requirements }